elfrances/indBikeSim/README.md

 indBikeSim is an app that simulates a basic FTMS Indoor Bike device.
 It supports the following features:

 * Uses Direct Connect (DIRCON) as the communication protocol with the virtual cycling app.
-* Uses the Avahi Daemon to advertise the wahoo-fitness-tnpWFTNP service on the local network.
+* Uses the Avahi Daemon to advertise the wahoo-fitness-tnp (WFTNP) service on the local network.
 * The FTMS Indoor Bike Data notifications include cadence, heart rate, power, and speed.
 * The cadence, heart rate, power, and speed values can be specified via command-line arguments or obtained from the trackpoints in a FIT file.
 * Has the option to include a Cycling Power Service (CPS) for reporting power and cadence.